atokiwaipmu/LensingSSC/README.md

 One can change the output directory by specifying the `--output` option.
 Data can be overwritten by specifying the `--overwrite` option.
+If needed, one can specify the analysis settings by giving the configuration file, through the `--config` option.
 ```sh
 python -m src.analysis_patch /path/to/kappa_maps --output /path/to/flat --overwrite
 ```